viba98/appsmith/CONTRIBUTING.md

 #### 📝 Improve the documentation
 In the process of shipping features quickly, we may forget to keep our docs up to date.
 You can help by suggesting improvements to our documentation using the [Documentation templates](https://github.com/appsmithorg/appsmith-docs/issues/new/choose) or dive right into our [Docs Contribution Guide](https://github.com/appsmithorg/appsmith-docs/blob/main/CONTRIBUTING.md)!

-#### ⚙️ Close a Bug / Feature issue
-We welcome contributions that help make appsmith bug free & improve the experience of our users.
-You can also find issues tagged [Good First Issues](https://github.com/appsmithorg/appsmith/issues?q=is%3Aopen+is%3Aissue+label%3A%22Good+First+Issue%22+bug).
-Check out our [Code Contribution Guide](contributions/CodeContributionsGuidelines.md) to begin.